 Summer in Vienna, part two The Riesenrad is a wonderful example for 19th century engineering.
 People sometimes compare it unfavorably to the London Eye, which is twice its height.
 But think of it this way: It's only a few years younger than the Eiffel Tower, and it moves.
+In front of Schloss Schönbrunn.
+I was not allowed to take photos inside the castle, even after I paid half a king's ransom in admission.
 I just stood there and thought how I envied that najad.
 The so-called Roman Ruin isn't actually Roman.
 It was built in the 18th century.
 Ugh!
 A baroque garden.
 What a cruel way to treat mother nature!
 The parks behind the castle are quite extensive, and beautiful, once you get past the baroque rosebeds and trees aligned with military precision.